 We have a volunteer in each class to organise a class WhatsApp group.
-These can be used as reminders for special events/Mufti (non uniform) Days etc. They can also be used for communication between parents about, for example, lost property.
+These can be used as reminders for special events/Non Uniform Days etc. They can also be used for communication between parents about, for example, lost property.
 Whilst these are run by parents and are outside the remit of the school, we ask that you reflect our school values when using the group, and are respectful and responsible.
-Remember that if you are concerned about anything you should speak to your child's class teacher rather than post on social media - then we can address your concerns in a timely manner.
+Remember that if you are concerned about anything you should speak to your child's class teacher rather than post in a Whatsapp Group or on social media - then we can address your concerns in a timely and measured manner.